Ellen Southard: Loss

 On 12 August 1875, Ellen Southard set sail for Liverpool in England from Saint John, New Brunswick, under the command of Captain Henry Woodworth with a load of tropical deal, a type of softwood.
 The captain's wife and fifteen crew members were on board.
 She was approaching the River Mersey on 26 September 1875 when the most violent storm to hit the region in 36 years struck.
 It began at 9 pm, increasing rapidly in intensity to hurricane strength by midnight; the storm remained at this level until 2 am.
-Buildings were damaged ashore, with two people killed by falling masonry, while on the river, vessels were blown from their moorings and damaged by colliding with one another or with the quays.Ellen Southard had rounded the northern tip of Wales, passing Point Lynas at 1 pm on the day of the storm.
+Buildings were damaged ashore, with two people killed by falling masonry, while on the river, vessels were blown from their moorings and damaged by colliding with one another or with the quays.

+The Southard had rounded the northern tip of Wales, passing Point Lynas at 1 pm on the day of the storm.
 After receiving the pilot on board, she was taken in tow by the steamtug United Kingdom under the command of Captain Griffiths for the final leg of her journey into the port of Liverpool.
 By 9 pm, conditions had become very stormy, and her sails were taken down; by the time she reached Formby, the ship could no longer be steered, and the tow line was also lost.
-Ellen Southard dropped her anchors, but they did not hold in the ever-strengthening storm.
+Southard dropped her anchors, but they did not hold in the ever-strengthening storm.
 Finding that it was unable to offer further assistance, the tug set off for Liverpool with the purpose of returning with a lifeboat, but was soon grounded, thereby leaving the stricken American ship to fend for herself.
-By midnight when the storm reached its peak, Ellen Southard was dismasted and grounded on Jordan Flats about a mile from Crosby lighthouse.
+By midnight when the storm reached its peak, Southard was dismasted and grounded on Jordan Flats about a mile from Crosby lighthouse.
 The waves crashed heavily on her, and she started to break up as she thumped on the sandbank.
 The crew were unable to signal for assistance until first light as the vessel did not carry any signal flares – in the interim, they lashed themselves to what remained of the ship to prevent being swept away by the heavy sea.